dlang/DIPs/DIPs/1NNN-QFS.md

 Category 3 is the sad case because it is not clear if the user inteded different instances or not.

 ¹ DbI is to be understood loosely.
-Here, use of Design by Introspection refers to any use that results in a different implementation, not counting validity checks (i.e. contracts and asserts) because they produce the same implementation unless they fail and produce no implementation at all.
+Here, use of “Design by Introspection” refers to any use that results in a different implementation, not counting validity checks (i.e. contracts and asserts) because they produce the same implementation unless they fail and produce no implementation at all.

+[Optional; may be removed in a future draft.]
 A compiler-recognized paramter attribute `@nodbi` serves to distinguish the categories:
 * It is an error to use a `@nodbi` `enum` parameter for Design by Introspection.
 * A `@nodbi enum` parameter is used as a run-time value in places where it would be admissible to be a run-time value.